You may also like..

 • The primary focus should be on having a good breakfast and lunch.
 You may or may not have dinner based on your hunger levels

 The Ayurvedic diet categorises foods based on their physical qualities.
-It also focuses on different doshas.
+It also focuses on different types of dosha.
 Let’s have a look at the list of things that you must eat based on your dosha:

 Food Type